BillmanH/Personal-Finance/README.md

 Link: https://github.com/BillmanH/Quantified-Self

 ## transaction_logger.gs
 This is the application that gets your transaction emails (GMAIL) and sends them to a google sheet OR to a SQL table.
+This runs within your GOOGLE APP SCRIPT on your own account.
 In this case I'm only using SQLServer so the SQL querystring might change for your application.